Heffer: Heffer?! Is that even my real name?!

-Note that this only applies to animals that were raised with the intention of being eaten, not animals that are normally eaten that people specifically chose to raise as a pet.
-If a relationship forms between an animal that's already cooked and ready to eat, that belongs to the trope Companion Food.
+Note that this only applies to animals that were raised with the intention of being eaten, not animals that are normally eaten that people specifically choose to raise as a pet.
+If someone forms a relationship with an animal that's already cooked and ready to eat, that belongs to the trope Companion Food.

 Compare with Predator Turned Protector and contrast with Eat the Dog.
 See also Let's Meet the Meat.
 See Housepet Pig for a specific kind of livestock animal that may sometimes be kept as a pet instead of its normal purpose as food.

 - Cage of Eden.
 One girl declares that a turtle she found will be dinner, leading to a discussion on how turtle meat is prepared.
 The girl admits that she was joking, and lets the turtle go... only for it to be revealed later on that she kept the turtle on a leash.

 - Chainsaw Man.
 Power initially plans to fatten and eat a stray cat that she found, but decides to keep it as a pet after getting attached to it and named it Meowy.